Skip to content

 echo %USERPROFILE% # Windows

-# Create file
+# Create the file with the storage config

 Upgrading